cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

   keys.

-  + type - defines type of variable, one of ("int", "float", "string", "int_array", "float_array", "string_array")
+  + type - defines type of variable, one of ("int", "float", "string", "datetime", "object", "int_array", "float_array", "string_array", "datetime_array", "object_array")
   + default - default value
   + values - array with allowed values.

-For int and float exactly two elements are required: min and max.
-For string the array defines a list of allowed values.
+    - For int and float exactly two elements are required: min and max.
+    - For string the array defines a list of allowed values.
 Allowed strings can contain national characters [NOT IMPLEMENTED YET].
+    - For datetime it should be a string defining the format in which the date will be provided.
+The format should be parsable by strptime python function.
+    - For object it is a dictionary of components.
+Each component has the same structure as basic variables: string key defining the name and a dictionary value with structure described in this section.
+Nesting of objects is allowed however the nesting level is limited via config setting.
+The default nesting level is 0 - no nesting.

-For the "\*_array" variable types the first element of values array defines maximum allowed length of user provided list.
-Rest of the elements in the values array have the same meaning as for corresponding singluar data types.
+  + length - for the "\*_array" variable types defines maximum allowed length of user provided list.

 * sets - predefined sets of variable values.
 Each set is a dictionary of "variable name":"value" pairs.
 Values have to be valid according to variable